friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/minimum.md

 - ```float3 normal```: The normal corresponding to the closest hit position
 - ```float hitIndex```: The index corresponding to the closest hit position

-The outputs can be used for further computations using lighting functions (e.g. [Sunrise](...)).
+The outputs can be used for further computations using lighting functions (e.g. [Sunrise Lighting](../lighting/sunriseLight.md)).

 ---

 ## Implementation

 === "Visual Scripting"
-    Find the node at PSF/Basics/Minimum
+    Find the node at `PSF/Basics/Minimum`

     ![Unity Translate Camera](images/translateCamera.png){ width="500" }